 \section{Introduction}

 When constructing a quantum theory, it is essential to identify the system's relevant symmetries.
-Symmetries provide, thanks to Noether theorem \cite{Olver}, a non-perturbative handle which enables us to limit the quantization ambiguities, for example, by demanding that such symmetries are preserved upon quantization.
+Symmetries provide, thanks to Noether's theorem \cite{Olver}, a non-perturbative handle which enables us to limit the quantization ambiguities, for example, by demanding that such symmetries are preserved upon quantization.
 They permit a powerful organization of the spectra by allowing the quantum states to form a representation of the symmetry group.

-For gauge theories, such as gravity, it appears that this powerful tool is not available.
+For gauge theories such as gravity, it appears that this powerful tool is not available.
 Indeed, it is often believed that there are no symmetries in gravity, only gauge invariances.
 This leaves no means to use the power of having non-trivial conserved charges.
-Gauge invariances are conventionally understood \cite{Rozali} to be mere redundancies of the parametrization and, therefore, cannot help us to organize the quantum spectra.
-Physical states cannot be distinguished or labelled by the canonical generators associated with gauge invariance since by definition, these vanish on all physical states.
+Gauge invariances are conventionally understood \cite{Rozali} to be mere redundancies of the parametrization and, therefore, cannot help us organize the quantum spectra.
+Physical states cannot be distinguished or labeled by the canonical generators associated with gauge invariance since, by definition, they vanish on all physical states.
 We have a state of complete degeneracy, which is another expression of the celebrated problem of time \cite{Isham:1992ms}, and this is the main reason behind the challenge of constructing a theory of quantum gravity.

-Although there is no doubt that gauge invariance implies redundancy of the parametrization, there is a lingering sense that there is more to it \cite{Rovelli:2013fga}.
-After all, different formulations of gravity such as canonical formulation \cite{Arnowitt:1962hi}, metric formulation \cite{Wald:1984rg}, tetrad formulation \cite{Trautman:2006fp}, teleparalell formulation \cite{tele} or shape-dynamics \cite{Barbour:2011dn}, possess different levels of redundancies and seem to present different advantages.
+Although there is no doubt that gauge invariance implies redundancy of the parameterization, there is a lingering sense that there is more to it \cite{Rovelli:2013fga}.
+After all, different formulations of gravity, such as canonical formulation \cite{Arnowitt:1962hi}, metric formulation \cite{Wald:1984rg}, tetrad formulation \cite{Trautman:2006fp}, teleparallel formulation \cite{tele}, shape dynamics \cite{Barbour:2011dn}, etc., possess different levels of redundancies and seem to present different advantages.
 Moreover, one seldom studies gravity in a fully gauge fixed form, such as \cite{Grant:2009zz, Verlinde:1991iu}, which would be the most natural and beneficial option if redundancy was all there is to gauge invariance.

 It is therefore natural to wonder whether there can be some other types of ``hidden'' symmetries that could be essential in the construction of the quantum theory, and whether such hidden symmetries could entertain a profitable relationship with the notion of gauge invariance?
 Critical examples of hidden symmetries in field theories are dualities \cite{Seiberg}, which are not manifest in the bulk Lagrangian.
 Other examples of hidden symmetries are dynamical symmetries \cite{Faddeev} that arise in integrable systems.